catalyst/pdns-cli/README.md

 Using the `-c` command has precedence over the environment variable, so you can have a default configuration file and then override on an as needed basis

-Using a configuration file is highly recommended - compare
+Using a configuration file is highly recommended - compare:

 ```
 ./pdns edit-rrset --add example.org. www A 192.0.5.9
 ./pdns edit-rrset --add notexample.org. www CNAME example.org.
 ```

 and

 ```
 ./pdns -k superawesomekey -u https://yourdnsapi.com/api/v1/ -s localhost edit-rrset --add example.org. www A 192.0.5.9
 ./pdns -k superawesomekey2 -u https://yourdnsapi.com/api/v1/ -s localhost edit-rrset --add notexample.org. www CNAME example.org.
 ```

-## Full CLI list
+## Full command list
 **A ! at the command start indicates unimplemented API calls**
 ```
 usage: pdns [-h] [-a USERNAME:PASSWORD] [-k API_KEY] [-i] [-c CONFIG_PATH]